 Oh, and did I say that they’re pregnant?
 Now we have twelve of these up above on the ground, running around, chasing one another, butting heads, butting posts, butting hay bales and flinging the hay everywhere (which is why there is hay all over the ground), butting Leland (well, trying to), and hiding from their mamas.
 I don’t have many pictures of them yet but they’re a hoot.

 I’ve been asked by former city-fied friends what it is like being married to my husband.
 Most of the people asking are pretty much people like me.
 If they stepped in a cow-paddy, it was certainly by accident.
+And they would be wondering why there was a cow wandering in the city.

 When I married my husband umpty-squat years ago, he was an Engineer at the nuclear plant.
 That was where we met so it was a safe assumption that he was an Engineer.